 |1 Month prior to bump in||Pay fees and charges|

 The NCA manages multiple venues, suitable for a wide range of events.
-Our Venues include Acton Peninsula, Anzac Parade, Aspen Island, Commonwealth Park, Stage 88, Commonwealth Place, Constitution Place, East and West Lawns, Federation Mall, John Dunmore Lang Place, Kings Park, Lake Burley Griffin and its islands, Lindsay Pryor Arboretum, Magna Carta Place, National Triangle, National Rose Gardens, Old Parliament House Gardens, Patrick White Lawns, Regatta Point, Rond Terrace and Yarramundi.
+Our Venues include Acton Peninsula, Anzac Parade, Queen Elizabeth II Island, Commonwealth Park, Stage 88, Commonwealth Place, Constitution Place, East and West Lawns, Federation Mall, John Dunmore Lang Place, Kings Park, Lake Burley Griffin and its islands, Lindsay Pryor Arboretum, Magna Carta Place, National Triangle, National Rose Gardens, Old Parliament House Gardens, Patrick White Lawns, Regatta Point, Rond Terrace and Yarramundi.

 Your event is assessed on the suitability of the venue.
 Please be sure to take venue limitations into consideration when booking and planning your event.
 Unsuitability of a venue for an event will cause delays is the application process and may lead to your application being denied.

 After receiving your venue enquiry the events team will email you to confirm availability, suitability of the venue and provide you with an application package.
 In the package you will find:

 Once you have reserved your venue and if you plan to have structures/services at your event, you will need to apply for Works Approval.